letisiapangataa/letisiapangataa.github.io/posts/building-a-network-security-lab.md

 ## Conclusion

 This network security lab provides a robust platform for learning and experimentation.
 Whether you’re preparing for CCNAv7 certification or seeking to enhance your cybersecurity skills, this lab setup offers valuable, real-world experience.

----

-*Explore the repository for configuration files, setup guides, and analysis scripts to get started!*